Defective Designer. Salary: $0

 You work for a toy design firm, assiduously putting in ten-hour days and churning out mediocre idea after mediocre idea.
-Your toy designs end up on dollar store shelves, earning you enough to get by but guaranteeing your children will be unwrapping your cruddy creations for their next ten birthdays.
+Your toy designs end up on dollar store shelves, earning you enough to get by but guaranteeing your children will be unhappily unwrapping your cruddy creations for their next ten birthdays.

 You become an independent toy producer and inventor, setting your own hours.
 A few of your creations have been bought by large toy manufacturers, and some have even sold quite well.
-Unfortunately, your haggling powers aren't great, so the royalties for your creations are in the fraction of a percentage category.
+Unfortunately, your haggling powers aren't great, so the royalties for your creations are in the fraction-of-a-percentage category.